 Honesty Interview Questions:

-- Tell me about the time when you spoke up within a situation that was unfavorable to you.
+- Tell me about the time when you spoke up within a situation that was unfavourable to you.

 - Was there any situation where you had to admit your mistakes to your fellow colleagues and coworkers?

-- What kind of methods and tips do you use to earn the belief and trust from others?
+- What kind of methods and tips do you use to earn the belief and trust of others?